hakrichTech/HkmCodePy/README.md

 print(testConfig.test) # print: test modif
 ```

-* which mean <em>Hello test</em> is a default value if they dont change it in the configuration.yaml file
+* which mean "<em>Hello test</em>" is a default value if they dont change it in the configuration.yaml file

 ### Prerequisites